-How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?
+How do I turn on Elastic IP addresses on my AWS Transfer Family SFTP-activated server endpoint with a custom listener port?

 0

-I want to make my AWS Transfer Family SFTP-enabled server accessible using Elastic IP addresses, and the listener port can't be port 22.
+I want to use Elastic IP addresses to make my AWS Transfer Family SFTP-activated server accessible.
+However, the listener port can't be port 22.

 Resolution